Psoriatic arthritis: Conventional synthetic disease-modifying antirheumatic drugs

 Oral small molecules such as methotrexate, leflunomide, cyclosporin, azathioprine, and sulfasalazine are used in persistent symptomatic cases without exacerbation.
 Rather than just reducing pain and inflammation, this class of drugs helps slow down or halt the progression of the disease, and therefore limits the amount of joint damage that occurs.
 Most DMARDs act slowly and may take weeks or even months to take full effect.
 According to a recent Cochrane review, low-dose oral methotrexate was slightly more effective than placebos.
 Immunosuppressant drugs can also reduce psoriasis skin symptoms but can lead to liver and kidney problems and an increased risk of serious infection.

 Phosphodiesterase-4 inhibitors

 A first-in-class treatment option for the management of psoriatic arthritis is apremilast, a small molecule phosphodiesterase-4 inhibitor approved for use by the FDA in 2014.
 By inhibiting PDE4, an enzyme that breaks down cyclic adenosine monophosphate, cAMP levels rise, resulting in the down-regulation of various pro-inflammatory factors including TNF-α, interleukin 17 and interleukin 23, as well as the up-regulation of anti-inflammatory factor interleukin 10.

 It is given in tablet form and taken by mouth.
 Side effects include headaches, back pain, nausea, diarrhea, fatigue, nasopharyngitis, and upper respiratory tract infections, as well as depression and weight loss.

 It was patented in 2014 and manufactured by Celgene.
-There is no current generic equivalent available on the market.
+A generic is produced by Sandoz Canada.